StevenTammen/StevenTammen.github.io/pages/clothing.md

 ## TODO

-- reason for boots vs Lem’s 9 to 5 dress shoes
 - reason for cobra rigger’s belt vs CCW leather
 - reason for Crew vs OTC socks (or vice versa?)
-- reason for aviator sunglasses shape (vs other flat geometries)
+- reason for sunglasses shape (comparison of geometries)
 - Even if other people’s evaluations weren’t a factor, would high-visibility shirt/pants/backpack be desirable?
 Certain colors tire the eyes?
 - Color of pants, vest, shirt (printing, shows wetness, heat from sun, hides stains).
 How baggy should clothing be?
 - Color/material underwear?
 Socks?